Coffee Chats for Product Managers

 A great coffee chat invite begins with a quick introduction, then leads into a concrete asks, and ends with clear options.

 In your introduction, share a little bit about yourself, but focus on why that person caught your attention.
 Do not make this about you - make it about them.
-Consider doing some research about them over social media, such as LinkedIn, Twitter, YouTube, or Instagram, so that you can speak clearly to this person's interests - though please don't do in a way that violates their privacy!
+Consider doing some research about them over social media, such as LinkedIn, Twitter, YouTube, or Instagram, so that you can speak clearly to this person's interests - though please don't do it in a way that violates their privacy.

-The reason I say that you should focus on the other person is because I’ve gotten so many coffee chat invites that had 4 paragraphs of introduction about the candidate.
+The reason I say that you should focus on the other person is that I’ve gotten so many coffee chat invites that had 4 paragraphs of introduction about the candidate.
 I reject those invites outright because they care more about themselves than they care about me.

 Good product managers seek to focus on their customers rather than on themselves, so your coffee chat invite should be no different.
-Ideally, your self-introduction should be no longer than one sentence, and the rest of your introduction should focus on why you’re specifically interested about the company and about the other person.
+Ideally, your self-introduction should be no longer than one sentence, and the rest of your introduction should focus on why you’re specifically interested in the company and about the other person.

 Specify why that person really stands out to you, and why you really want to talk about them.
 If you don’t specify why they’re special, they won’t feel flattered - rather, they’ll feel that you’re using them.

 Here’s an example of what not to do in an introduction.
 Here, Clement is an aspiring student who wants to reach out to Jane, a product manager at a fintech company that Clement is interested in.